Senkaku Islands dispute: Beginnings

 In the 1952 Treaty of San Francisco, Japan renounced sovereignty over Taiwan and its related islands.
-A disagreement remains between Japan, the PRC, and the ROC as to whether the Senkaku Islands fall within the territories ceded in 1895.
+A disagreement remains between Japan, the PRC, and the ROC today as to whether the Senkaku Islands fall within the territories ceded in 1895.
 Both China and Taiwan claim sovereignty over the islands.
 China and Taiwan cite Yamagata Aritomo’s decision in 1885 not to incorporate the islands as evidence that they were historically excluded from Japanese territory.

 The United States controlled the disputed islands after World War II.
 In 1972, the United States ended its occupation of Okinawa and the Ryukyu Island chain, which included the Senkaku Islands.
 Although the United States transferred administration of the islands to Japan as part of Okinawa, it did not take a position on the question of who their sovereign was.

 Japan counters that the islands were placed under U.S. administration as part of the Ryukyu Islands under Article III of the San Francisco treaty, a status to which China did not object at the time.
-Japan further argues that the islands had been incorporated into Okinawa Prefecture prior to the Treaty of Shimonoseki and therefore were not included in the territories ceded by China.
+Japan further argues that the islands had been incorporated into Okinawa Prefecture prior to the Treaty of Shimonoseki, and that neither the treaty itself nor the negotiation records support the interpretation that the Senkaku Islands were included in the Formosa and the Pescadores, and therefore were not included in the territories ceded by China.

+Lee Seokwoo, a Korean scholar of international law, notes the legal outcome of the dispute depends on the determination of the critical date—the point at which the territorial dispute crystallized.
+Lee concludes that the critical date should be 1971, when the dispute emerged with the signing of the Okinawa Reversion Treaty, rather than January 1895, and therefore "one is inclined to conclude that Japan has a stronger claim to the disputed islands".
+He states that the lack of objection from China or Taiwan during the 76 years constitutes a critical factor, emphasizing that historical evidence must be evaluated within the framework of international law regarding territorial acquisition, rather than as standalone history.